 General Board Member

 Andrea is the co-owner and “co-captain in training” of Ocean Quest Dive Charters.
-She has been diving with the GUE community for several years, and holds a GUE Technical Diver 1 certification, and is working towards taking the GUE Cave Diver 1 course in the not-too-distant future.
+She has been diving with the GUE community for several years, and hold both GUE Technical Diver 1 and GUE Cave Diver 1 certifications.

 Andrea volunteers her dive skills for South Sound Green Marine environmental education days, helping local students explore and learn about the intertidal environment.